 - Ensure pages are numbered and include a word count

 - Printed on one side of A4 only

-- Include your name, address and phone number.
+- Your name, address and phone number.

 - Manuscripts submitted with 1.5 spacing or 11 point typeface will be charged at a higher rate.

 Getting it back from the Editor!

-When you finally get your manuscript back from the proofreader or editor, you WILL be horrified to see ALOT of red squiggles all over your pages.
+When you finally get your manuscript back from the proofreader or editor, you will be horrified to see many red squiggles all over your pages.